NC State Extension Publications

 Skip to Introduction

-Marketing and price risk
+Marketing and Price Risk

-Skip to Marketing and price risk
+Skip to Marketing and Price Risk

-This section is devoted to marketing and the financial tools available to manage price risk.
+This section is devoted to marketing and the financial tools to manage price risk.
 As with yields, we ask similar questions:

 • Is there anything we can do to make soybean prices more predictable?